Criminal Justice Advocacy – Complexity Beyond the Courtroom

 - Craig Trocino: Practitioner in Residence & Director, Innocence Clinic

 Students have abundant opportunities for part-time work during the school year or full-time work during the summer in the field of criminal justice.
-Miami Law has externship opportunities run through the Litigation Skills Program and through the Career Development Office.
+Through externship opportunities run through the Litigation Skills Program and through the Career Development Office, students can obtain academic credit while working in a real world legal setting.

 For students interested in the courtroom aspect of Criminal Law, the acclaimed Litigation Skills Program -- Lit Skills I (Criminal) and Lit Skills II (Advanced Criminal) -- offers students rigorous, hands-on litigation training.